-Soft credit inquiry vs. hard inquiry: What’s the difference?
+Soft inquiry vs. hard inquiry: What’s the difference?

 What you’ll learn:

-• Hard credit inquiries are typically tied to a specific credit application for credit cards and other loans.
+Hard credit inquiries are typically tied to a specific credit application, such as for credit cards, mortgages and other loans.

 What’s a soft credit inquiry?

-A soft credit inquiry is also known as a soft check or a soft pull.
-A soft inquiry occurs when your credit is reviewed either by you, an authorized individual such as a potential employer, or an organization.
-These inquiries offer a look at your credit reports and credit scores, which can provide a snapshot of how you’re managing your finances.
+A soft credit inquiry, sometimes called a soft pull or soft credit check, occurs when your credit is reviewed either by you, an authorized individual such as a potential employer or an organization.
+These inquiries provide a snapshot of how you’re managing your finances.

 Soft credit checks can stay on your credit reports for up to two years, but they won’t affect your credit scores.